csc-training/advanced-parallel-prog/docs/05-Advanced-MPI-2.md

 # MPI datatypes

 - MPI datatypes are used for communication purposes
     - Datatype tells MPI where to take the data when sending or where to put data when receiving
-  - Elementary datatypes (MPI_INT, MPI_REAL, ...)
+- Elementary datatypes (`MPI_INT`, `MPI_REAL`, ...)
     - Different types in Fortran and C, correspond to languages basic types
     - Enable communication using contiguous memory sequence of identical elements (e.g. vector or matrix)

 # User-defined datatypes

 - Use elementary datatypes as building blocks
 - Enable communication of
     - Non-contiguous data with a single MPI call, e.g. rows or columns of a matrix
     - Heterogeneous data (structs in C, types in Fortran)
     - Larger messages, count is `int` in C
 - Provide higher level of programming
     - Code is more compact and maintainable
 - Needed for getting the most out of MPI I/O

 # User-defined datatypes

 - User-defined datatypes can be used both in point-to-point communication and collective communication
 - The datatype instructs where to take the data when sending or where to put data when receiving
 - Non-contiguous data in sending process can be received as contiguous or vice versa

 # Using user-defined datatypes

 - A new datatype is created from existing ones with a datatype constructor
     - Several routines for different special cases
 - A new datatype must be committed before using it

 `MPI_Type_commit(newtype)`
- : newtype {.input}
+ : `newtype` {.input}
    : the new datatype to commit

 - A type should be freed after it is no longer needed

 `MPI_Type_free(newtype)`
- : newtype {.input}
+ : `newtype` {.input}
    : newtype the datatype for decommision